-Students may be allowed to receive credit by taking a test-"Testing Out"-for specifically identified classes.
-Within the first ten days of class, an instructor will notify a student if a Test Out is available for the course.
-A "Test for Credit Form" is available in the Registrar's Office and must be filed with the instructor and a test fee paid in advance to the Business Office.
-Credit will be transcribed to a student's academic record after the student has successfully tested out of the course.
+Students may be allowed to receive credit by taking an exam ("test out") for specifically identified courses.
+Within the first ten days of class, an instructor will notify students if a test out option is available for the course.
+A Test for Credit Form is available in the Registrar's office and must be filed with the instructor and a test fee paid to the Business Office prior to the student taking the test.